 I am mentally reviewing the versions of this opera that I have seen and can only conclude that it is regarded as a comedy.
 In Zurich the Egyptians wear striped boxers.
 In Salzburg Cleopatra rides a rocket.
 At the Met we have wandered into a Bollywood movie.
 It's hard to take any of these seriously.

 This one is also not serious.
 Caesar is president of the United States, apparently, due to seal of the President on the podium.
 Tolomeo most resembles a punk teenager.
 We have begun to notice that Peter Sellars' version of Regietheater moves every opera to somewhere American.
 This is what he knows, so this is what he does.
 The first person who appears representing Tolomeo and delivering Pompey's head is dressed a bit like Fidel Castro.
 This at least is serious.

 Caesar and Ptolemy are negotiating, and after a while Caesar starts throwing cups and felt tipped markers at Ptolemy.
 Caesar has a lot more pens in his pockets and he throws them.
 Then he opens the water bottles, spills water all around, and exits smiling.
 He's always smiling.
 Sellars seems to have anticipated our current administration.

 By now I am used to the musical quality of the Bartoli GC.
 Perhaps I am spoiled forever.

 In Act II both Ptolemy and Achilla are harassing Cornelia.
 They are laying it on pretty heavy.
 So far she just frowns.
 Ptolemy wraps her in a garden hose.
 Sesto plans to accompany his mother into Ptolemy's harem where he can exact his revenge.
 I am watching this for curiosity.
 It isn't redeeming itself.
 Only Lorraine is outstanding.
-She waves her machine gun around menacing.
+She waves her machine gun around menacingly.